-- 8/15 A participant is referred back from Community Jobs. - 8/16 The WFPS/WFSSS sends a WorkFirst Non-Participation Appointment letter (085-01) scheduling a good cause/NCS Case Staffing appointment with at least 10 calendar days' notice to find out if there is good cause for non-compliance. - 8/27 The WFPS and WFSSS met with the participant and determined that good cause doesn't exist and referred the participant's case to the supervisor for NCS reduction. - 8/29 A supervisor/designee approved the NCS reduction penalty. - 9/1 Is the first month of NCS without reduction. - 10/1 Is the second month NCS without reduction.

-- 10/1 Is the first day an adverse action notice could be mailed to a participant following two months of NCS without reduction. - 11/1- Is the first month (of a possible ten months) of NCS reduction.
+- 8/15 A participant is referred back from Community Jobs. - 8/16 The WFPS/WFSSS sends aA WorkFirst Non-Participation Appointment letter (085-01) scheduling a good cause/NCS Case Staffing appointment with at least 10 calendar days' notice to find out if there is good cause for non-compliance is sent. - 8/27 The WFPS and WFSSS metgood cause/NCS Case Staffing is held with the participant and it is determined that good cause doesn't exist.
+The and referred the participant's case is referred to the supervisor for NCS reduction. - 8/29 A supervisor/designee approved the NCS reduction penalty. - 9/1 Is the first month of NCS without reduction. - 10/1 Is the second month NCS without reduction. - 10/1 Is the first day an adverse action notice could be mailed to a participant following two months of NCS without reduction. - 11/1- Is the first month (of a possible ten months) of NCS reduction.